SkoolNotes/Taproot/2020ENG201/KBxGoSTCulminationPlanning.md

 frozen can be two ways:

-unable to be changed, and
+unable to be changed, and unable to escape the past.

+unable to be changed. represented by the unchanging w